Search This Blog

 14Define Metamerism.Isomers differing in the nature of the alkyl groups attached to the same polyvalent functional atom/group (e.g., Ether, Ketone).

-15Give one example of metamers (C4H10O).Diethyl ether and Methyl propyl ether.
+15Give one example of metamers ($C_4H_{10}O$).Diethyl ether and Methyl propyl ether.

 16Define Tautomerism.Isomers existing in dynamic equilibrium due to the migration of a proton (usually between C and O or N).